How to leave New York residency [Guide + FAQ]

 The state considers several factors to determine residency, including domicile status, maintaining a permanent place of abode, and presence in the state for more than 183 days.

-To reestablish residency, you would need to demonstrate a permanent move back to New York, considering factors like the location of your home, family, business, time spent, and where you keep important possessions.
+To reestablish residency, you must demonstrate a permanent move back to New York, considering factors like the location of your home, family, business, time spent, and where you keep important possessions.

 Do you have to pay NY taxes if you live out of state?